Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 What the Self-Doubt Actually Sounds Like

-It doesn't always show up as a big dramatic crisis of faith.
-Sometimes it's quieter than that.
-It's the pit in your stomach before supervision when you have to present a session recording.
-It's the way you replay your words from a session over and over, editing them in your head, wishing you'd said something different.
-It's the little flinch when someone asks “how's practicum going?” and you say “great!” because the truth feels too vulnerable.
+It doesn't always show up as a big crisis of faith.
+Sometimes it's way quieter.
+It's the pit in your stomach before supervision when you have to present a recording.
+It's replaying your words from a session over and over, editing them in your head, wishing you'd said literally anything else.
+It's that little flinch when someone asks “how's practicum going?” and you say “great!” because the truth feels too vulnerable to say out loud.

 It's comparing yourself to your classmates and always coming up short.
 It's reading ahead in the textbook because maybe if you just knew more, you'd feel ready.
 It's the quiet dread on Sunday night before Monday practicum.

 If any of that sounds familiar — hi.
 You're not alone.
-You're so far from alone it's almost funny.
+You're so, so far from alone it's honestly kind of funny.

 What Helps (Honestly)

 Talking about it helps.
-Not in a performative vulnerability way, but genuinely saying to one person in your cohort: “Hey, do you ever feel like you're not going to be good at this?”
-The relief on their face will tell you everything.
+Not in a performative vulnerability way — just genuinely saying to one person in your cohort: “hey, do you ever feel like you're not going to be good at this?”
+The look of relief on their face will tell you everything you need to know.

 Practice helps.
 Not the kind where you read another chapter, but the kind where you actually do the thing that scares you — sitting with a client, holding a silence, navigating a hard moment — and survive it.
 Every time you survive it, your confidence doesn't skyrocket.
 It just inches forward.
 And those inches add up.